 10. A few other things to think about in no particular order

-- think about the intensity of your facebook promotion.
+- think about the intensity of your Facebook promotion.
 Try and find the balance of keeping it regular without becoming overbearing.
-Ask for feedback if you think you’re pushing it too much from a close friend.

-- lots of other sites have very tight integration with Facebook.
+- lots of other sites have very tight integrations with Facebook.
 Which of those sites can help spread your story?
 Is it worth using them?
-Do you use them already and haven’t set up the integration yet?
-Get.
-On.
-It.

 - Have a long, hard look at your privacy settings.
 The more closed things are, the harder it is to get the message out beyond the inner circle of your friends.